 to be aware of, and in compliance with, those rules and laws.
 Here is

-an informative article on starting a restaurant cleaning business to help you get started understanding what is
+an informative list to help you get started understanding what is

 A restaurant-cleaning pro is responsible for cleaning the following areas: